| |

 The GKE “Zombie” Feature: Why gcloud Hides What the API Knows

-Conceptual illustration showing a user bypassing a restrictive "CLI" wall via a direct "API" tunnel to access a Kubernetes control plane.
+GKE Service CIDR Conceptual illustration showing a user bypassing a restrictive CLI wall via a direct API tunnel to access a Kubernetes control plane

 When a Kubernetes founder tells you that you might be wrong about a platform limitation, you don’t argue with them.
 You open a terminal and try to break something.

 This week, following my autopsy of a GKE IP Exhaustion Outage, I entered a debate with Tim Hockin (thockin), one of the original creators of Kubernetes.
-The contention was simple: Is the Service CIDR in GKE Standard immutable, or does the managed control plane just pretend it is?
+The contention was simple: is the GKE Service CIDR in GKE Standard truly immutable, or does the managed control plane just pretend it is?

 Vendor documentation says “No.” The CLI says “Error.”
 But the architectural intuition says, “Upstream Kubernetes can do this, so why can’t GKE?”

-I spent the morning in the lab proving that sometimes, the “Impossible” is just “Hidden.”
-This is the story of a Zombie Feature—a capability that is alive in the kernel but dead in the dashboard—and why knowing the difference can save your architecture during an outage.
+I spent the morning in the lab proving that sometimes, the “impossible” is just “hidden.”
+This is the story of a Zombie Feature — a capability that is alive in the kernel but dead in the dashboard — and why knowing the difference between a technical block and a tooling block can save your architecture during an outage.

 The Decision Framework: Tooling Trust Levels